disnet/disnetdev/content/blog/2025-07-02-plain-text-gtd.md

 - [ ]
 ```

-Now I can easily check off (e.g. `- [x] + Finish quarterly report draft` ) multiple items and then ask Flint to sync the note and it will update each todo note as completed and refresh the today note.
+Now I can easily check off (e.g. change `[ ]` to `[x]`) multiple items and then ask Flint to sync the note and it will update each todo note as completed and refresh the today note.

 A day's interaction could look something like this: